ctripoll/ADG_RequisitionReporter/README.md

 filter at anytime.
 There are additional instructions provided within the program executable further explaining the process.
 For development information, click on **Development Information** in the program executable.

+## Documentation

-The `NonpostedReporter/doc` folder provided is simply documentation for the code used to write this program.
+The [`NonpostedReporter/doc`](https://github.com/ctripoll/ADG_RequisitionReporter/tree/master/NonpostedReporter/doc) folder provided is simply documentation for the code used to write this program.
 It provides `.html` links to pages with Javadoc information that explains the classes and methods written for functionality.
 This is provided for the purpose of credit to the author and if the question of how this program was developed arises.
 Otherwise, this folder provides no additional functionality to the Nonposted Req Reporter program.